Work & Co: Awards and recognition

 The company has earned several accolades including being twice named to AdAge's A-List and Fast Company's Most Innovative Companies, Digiday's 2018 Agency of the Year, and one of the most Consequential Agencies in Business by Forbes.
 In 2021, FastCo named the company as a finalist in the Design Company of the Year category.
 Advertising Age listed Work & Co at number 2 of their 2021 Agency A-List.

 Its work for clients has been recognized by several top awards shows including Webby Awards, and Design Week category shortlists and wins, among others.

 Notable work

-Virgin Airlines
+Virgin America

 In 2014, Virgin America partnered with Work & Co to overhaul their website and improve their digital flight-booking process.
 The agency created the first-ever fully responsive website for a major airline company.
 After winning a Bronze Lion in Design, Virgin America then named Work & Co their digital agency of record, tasking them with the redesign other products including their mobile app and in-flight entertainment system.